 - Portfolio for creative Master’s degree courses and/or admission exercise if required.

-Upon completion of the course and depending on each student’s profile and initial experience, career options include working as:
+At the end of the course, depending on each student’s profile and prior experience, career options may include: